Free ticketed event

 Networking Opportunities: Attendees can meet peers from various engineering disciplines and education sectors, fostering new professional connections and potential collaborations.

-Discussions and Presentations: The mixer may feature ... (continued)
+Discussions and Presentation ... (continued)

 This event is the opening social event of the conference, providing a relaxed and engaging atmosphere for attendees to network and kick off the event.
 Here’s what you can expect: